 Because of marijuana’s classification as a drug of abuse, many hospitals cannot do medical research on marijuana without legislation to allow that research.

-Many experts need to do more research about marijuana and how it affects surgical procedures.
+Many experts need to research marijuana and how it affects surgical procedures.

 Your Safety Is the Number One Priority

-Hospitals want to keep you safe, so this is why you must follow certain protocols, whether your procedure is major or minor.
+Hospitals want to keep you safe, so you must follow specific protocols, whether your procedure is major or minor.

 Always follow your physician’s rules before your surgery.